-The programs use Blackboard as the LMS platform.
-Instructors use both group and individual projects.
-Students are supported by three technology graduate students.
-Teaching faculty are supported by minimal non-teaching administrative staff.
-Students have access to a rich ESOL library in the department.
-Although courses, graduate surveys, and CAEP accreditation.
+UMBC (University of Maryland Baltimore County) ESOL Online Programs by John Nelson courses, graduate surveys, and CAEP accreditation.
 One Program Director was given a life-time-achievement award by the local TESOL affiliate, in recognition of the quality of the program and its contributions to ESOL instruction across Maryland.